 5.x.5 Potential Requirements

-Subject to regulatory or MNO requirements the 3GPP network shall provide mechanisms to provide LTE based TV FTA programs receivable by all UE.
-The UE may be subscribed to an MNO, a roaming UE of another MNO or may be a receive only device without any subscription.
+Subject to regulatory requirements the MNO may decide to provide LTE based TV FTA programs receivable by all UE irrespective of whether they aresubscribed to the MNO, a roaming UEs of another MNOs or are using the receive only mode without subscription to any MNO.

-The 3GPP network shall not collect charging data for FTA.
+The 3GPP network shall not collect charging data on individual subscribers for FTA.

 Subject to regional regulation the 3GPP network shall provide the ability to maintain the anonymity of the receiving user if required by the regulator or MNO.

 The 3GPP network shall provide mechanisms to restrict the reception of some or all LTE based TV programs to groups of subscribers.
 The receivers of the programs are subscribers of the MNO or are roaming subscribers of other MNOs.